 In the second book of The Eldest Curses, Magnus Bane and Alec Lightwood travel to Shanghai, China to stop an evil warlock.
 The couple experiences the local culture and food scene, even though it gets interrupted when they battle demons.

-Costa Rica: Girl Off the Grid by Jillian Dodd and Kenzie Hart
+Costa Rica: Girl Off the Grid by Jillian Dodd and Kenzie Harp

 Fashion blogger Camille thinks this all-expense paid trip to Costa Rica will be about tanning on the beach.
 But Camille doesn’t understand it’s an eco-trip and she can’t use social media while she’s there.